Ifeadi Odenigbo: College career

 Odenigbo played college football at Northwestern from 2012 to 2016.
 As a true freshman, he only appeared in a game against Vanderbilt before suffering a season-ending injury, but was granted hardship waiver and did not lose a year of eligibility.
 The next season, he saw time on the field as a third-down pass-rushing specialist and finished second on the team with 5.5 sacks.
-As a sophomore, Odenigbo played in all 12 games, primarily on 3rd downs.
-He tied a Big Ten record and became the first conference player since Bob Sanders to notch 3 forced fumbles in a game, doing so against Western Illinois in week 4.
-As a junior in 2015, he helped Northwestern to a 10-3 mark, notching 5 sacks on the season, including 1.5 against Stanford.
+As a sophomore, Odenigbo played in all 12 games, primarily on third downs.
+He tied a Big Ten Conference record and became the first conference player since Bob Sanders to notch 3 forced fumbles in a game, doing so against Western Illinois in week 4.
+As a junior in 2015, he helped Northwestern to a 10–3 mark, notching 5 sacks on the season, including 1.5 against Stanford.

 In his final collegiate season, Odenigbo was designated first-team All-Big Ten by the coaches and second-team by the media after leading the Big Ten Conference with 10 sacks on the year.
-In week 5, Odenigbo tallied 4 of the Wildcats’ 6 total sacks against Iowa, tying the school record in the 38-31 victory.
+In week 5, Odenigbo tallied 4 of the Wildcats' 6 total sacks against Iowa, tying the school record in the 38–31 victory.

 Odenigbo ended his collegiate career ranked second in Northwestern school history with 23.5 sacks.

 Professional career

-Minnesota Vikings
+Minnesota Vikings (first stint)

-Odenigbo was drafted by the Minnesota Vikings in the seventh round, 220th overall, in the 2017 NFL Draft.
-He was waived on September 2, 2017 and was signed to the practice squad the next day.
+Odenigbo was selected by the Minnesota Vikings in the seventh round, 220th overall, in the 2017 NFL draft.
+He was waived on September 2, 2017, and was signed to the practice squad the next day.
 He signed a reserve/future contract with the Vikings on January 22, 2018.

 On September 1, 2018, Odenigbo was waived by the Vikings.

-Cleveland Browns
+Cleveland Browns (first stint)

 Odenigbo was claimed off waivers by the Cleveland Browns on September 2, 2018.
 On September 22, 2018, Odenigbo was waived by the Browns.